-As it is quite clear, either when interelectronic interactions are considered or when they are neglected, the wave function of the total system, which depends on the coordinates of all the electrons, is approximated by combinations of monoelectron wave functions, each one of them is a function of the coordinates of a single electron.
+As it is quite clear, either when interelectronic interactions are considered or when they are neglected, the wave function of the total system, which depends on the coordinates of all the electrons, is approximated by combinations of monoelectron wave functions, each one of them is a function the coordinates of a single electron.
 This shows that, long before arriving at the problem of interpretation the 3N dimensions of the wave function, quantum chemists face a calculation problem.
-Then, they intervene the theory, modify it: the wave function of 3N dimensions is transformed into N wave functions of three dimensions in real space, one for each electron.
+Then the theory is intervened, modified: the wave function of 3N dimensions is transformed into N wave functions of three dimensions in real space, one for each electron.
 As we will see, this strategy, which originally arises as a computational need, becomes the conceptual basis to conceive the nature of quantum-chemical systems.

-5. Dimensional marginalization
+5. Dimensional Marginalization